Skip to main content

 This is an inclusive event.
 No racist or bigoted expressions will be tolerated.
 Although, in the past, the Pennsylvania Dutch traditions were to color the face of certain characters in coal or black makeup to represent entry to homes through chimneys, this is not acceptable given the history of blackface in other, racism-based contexts as an oppressive or mocking tool.
 This event is about celebrating our diversity in our shared space, so Gedreier Eckhart wears gray, green, and gold makeup to represent the goddess Holle keeping him active in Her service, though he has been dead for 1,400 years.

-The lines between "cultural appreciation" and "cultural appropriation" are not always easy, but the rule of thumb is that it crosses the line when, according to cultural theorist George Lipsitz, "an element of culture is adopted from a marginalized group without respect for its cultural meaning or significance or with the purpose of exploiting the culture for economic or social gain"; please see the linked article for an analysis.
+The line between "cultural appreciation" and "cultural appropriation" are not always easy to discern, but the rule of thumb is that it crosses the line when, according to cultural theorist George Lipsitz, "an element of culture is adopted from a marginalized group without respect for its cultural meaning or significance or with the purpose of exploiting the culture for economic or social gain"; please see the linked article for an analysis.
 This has never been a problem at our prior events, and we thank everyone advance for maintaining the welcoming atmosphere of the Parade of Spirits.

 Costumes should be geared toward the spooky and the frightening, but please do not purposely frighten young children.
 The Parade provides an opportunity to teach them that the shadowy and spooky should be approached with caution and assessment rather than by panic.
 This is a family-friendly event (so, please help us keep it classy), and, particularly prior to step-off at sunset, please (with appropriate covid measures in place) spend time admiring the costumes and the make-up of your fellow participants.
 Talk to people you have never met before along with your friends.